prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 ### Partial withdrawals of your earnings will continue indefinitely to your Ethereum address of your choice

 Once a partial withdrawal is included on-chain, earnings will continue to accrue in the Ethereum address you initially specified.
-This address **cannot be changed** once set, so you must ensure it is protected and one you have custody over.
+This address **cannot be changed** once set, so you must ensure it is protected and one you have custody over. **note:** there is only one withdrawal address and this is the same address that will be used for full withdrawals

 ### Once you tell Ethereum the address you want to withdraw your validator to, you cannot change it back